Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Panthers have covered the spread once this season when underdogs by 10.5 points or more (in two chances).

-- Florida International's games this season have hit the over on two of three set point totals (66.7%).
+- Florida International's games this season have gone over the total in two out of three opportunities (66.7%).

-- Florida International is 1-0 against the spread and 1-1 overall in games when it scores more than 21.5 points.
+- When Florida International scores more than 21.5 points, it is 1-0 against the spread and 1-1 overall.

-- Florida International is 1-1 against the spread and 1-2 overall when the team picks up more than 390.8 yards.
+- When Florida International picks up over 390.8 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Panthers have turned the ball over seven times this season, one more turnover than the Owls have forced (6).
+- The Panthers have turned the ball over one more time (7 total) than the Owls have forced a turnover (6) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.